russomi-labs/env-var-pattern/CONTRIBUTING.md

 > If you find a security vulnerability, do NOT open an issue.
 Email XXXX instead.

-If you don’t want to use your personal contact information, set up a “security@” email address.
+If you don't want to use your personal contact information, set up a “security@” email address.
 Larger projects might have more formal processes for disclosing security, including encrypted communication.
 (Disclosure: I am not a security expert.)

 > Any security issues should be submitted directly to security@travis-ci.org
 > In order to determine whether you are dealing with a security issue, ask yourself these two questions: